Haagerup property and group-invariant percolation: Haagerup Property and Quantitative Estimates

-Our next result is a generalization of the construction used in the proof of Theorem \ref{theorem-GroupsWithTheHaagerupProperty}.
+Our next result is a general version of the construction used in the proof of Theorem \ref{theorem-GroupsWithTheHaagerupProperty}.
 We are primarily interested in such a generalization because there exist many known actions of groups on spaces with measured walls which are well understood or have useful geometric features.
-Our general construction applies to all of these and will be exemplified in Section \ref{hyperbolic}.
-It can thus be used to produce many examples of positive definite functions witnessing the Haagerup property.
-Likewise, properties of specific actions can give us additional information about the constructed percolations as illustrated by Theorem \ref{theorem5}.
+Our general construction applies to all of these.
 We first need to introduce the concept of invariance for actions on spaces with measured walls.
 We say that $\Gamma$ has an {\em invariant action} on a space with measured walls $(X,\skriw,\skrib,\mu)$, if $\Gamma$ acts on $X$ and the maps

 define a $\skrib$-measurable $\Gamma$-action on $\skriw$ for which the measure $\mu$ is invariant.